akdavid/2deg_QH_SC/documentation/doc/index.rst

 Welcome to 2deg QH-SC's documentation!
 ======================================

-Documentation of the code used in the paper "On the limits of one-dimensional models of chiral Andreev edge states" available on `arXiv <https://arxiv.org/abs/2201.04602/>`_.
-The code is available in a `Github Repository <https://github.com/akdavid/2deg_QH-SC/>`_.
+Documentation of the code used in the paper “Geometrical effects on the downstream conductance in quantum-Hall--superconductor hybrid systems” available on `arXiv <https://arxiv.org/abs/2210.16867>`_ and published in `Phys.
+Rev. B <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.125416>`_.
+The code is available in a `Github Repository <https://github.com/akdavid/2deg_QH_SC/>`_.

 Check the :doc:`usage` section to install and use the code.
 The :doc:`main_scripts` section includes the script *calculations.py* which can be used to run the different calculations and the script *manuscript_figures.py* that generates the manuscript figures.
 The :doc:`modules` section describes the different modules used to run the calculations.